Are Casino Winnings Taxable?

 Are Gambling Losses Tax-Deductible?

-Gambling winnings are indeed taxable, but the saving grace is that gambling losses are also tax-deductible.
-So, you can list and report your gambling losses for the year as itemized deductions under Schedule A (which is used in conjunction with Form 1040).
 When you use a Schedule A to claim itemized deductions instead of the standard deduction, your itemized total is then deducted from your taxable income.
 It’s important to keep in mind, however, that you can only deduct your losses up to the amount you report as gambling winnings.

-If you want to be certain that you’re not paying too much (or too little), it’s vital that you keep comprehensive records of the outcomes of your sessions whenever you play casino games.
+If you want to be certain that you’re not paying too much (or too little), you must keep comprehensive records of the outcomes of your sessions whenever you play casino games.
 Along with an accurate gambling log, this could also mean holding onto payment slips, statements, and receipts detailing how much you’ve won or lost.
-After all, you’ll need to supply proof of any winnings and/or losses to ensure they’re properly taxed or deducted.

 What Details Should Be Included in My Gambling Log?